 Advantages of Hardwood

-Warmth and comfort.
 Wood adds a warmth and elegance unparalleled by any other type of flooring.
 Traditionally considered a high-end material, hardwoods have lent an air of wealth, charm, and prestige to homes and buildings for centuries.

 Due to the thickness of the planks, hardwoods can span slight inconsistencies in the floor better than many thinner laminate floors.
 Structurally, this makes hardwood feel solid and stable underfoot, without producing a hollow ring.
 This adds to the psychological component of perceived stability to a house, making it more desirable.
 As authentic and beautiful as most laminates and other floorings that imitate wood look, most people will know the difference immediately.

-Design Variety.
 Unlike some laminate floors, in addition to varying thickness of the wood, planks can be purchase at varying lengths to achieve the look you want, making it instantly recognizable from common flooring and giving you a great deal of versatility of design.

 Disadvantages of Hardwood

-Price.
 This may seem confusing, but the price of hardwood is both a pro and a con.
 Hardwood can be very pricey compared to some other types of flooring, which means your initial out-of-pocket costs are significant.
-However, most flooring won’t last longer than 25 years at best, and some, for example carpet, won’t even last that long.
-The extended lifespan of hardwood, which can be refinished (unless it becomes badly warped or irreparably damaged) or replaced in sections if necessary, makes hardwood an economical choice when amortized over the life of the floor.
+However, most flooring won’t last longer than 25 years at best.
+Some flooring, for example carpet, won’t even last that long.
+The extended lifespan of hardwood, which you can refinish (unless it becomes badly warped or irreparably damaged) or replace in sections if necessary, makes hardwood an economical choice when amortized over the life of the floor.

-Wearability.
 Hardwood is vulnerable to moisture, scratches, and impacts – and may require vigilance for people with pets and children.
 The simplest solution to impacts from dropped objects or scratches from pet claws is the use of non-slip rugs to protect the high traffic areas.